‘Waste of time’: Community college transfers derail students

 “Credit loss happens, but it’s something we’ve been working hard on for a long time,” said Lori Beth Way, dean of undergraduate education at SFSU.

-When students transfer to any school, their transcripts are often reviewed by faculty.
+When students transfer to any school, their transcripts often get reviewed by faculty.
 For instance, biology professors would decide whether a biology class from another school should count.

-But those judgments can be colored by stigma — some faculty look down at community colleges — and financial incentives, Logue of CUNY said.

 Some states have intervened to take subjectivity out of the process.
 Under a new Maryland rule, a class must be accepted if it shares 70% of the learning objectives with a comparable class.
 If credits are denied, students and community colleges must receive an explanation.

 Two Virginia colleges have gone further.
 From their first day on campus, students at Northern Virginia Community College are offered a direct path to a bachelor’s at nearby George Mason University.
-Students receive dual admission at both schools and they can choose from 87 academic pathways telling them exactly which classes they need.
+Students receive dual admission at both schools, and they can choose from 87 academic pathways that tell them exactly which classes they need.

 Known as Advance, the program is designed to minimize credit loss and increase graduation rates.
 George Mason is working on expanding the model to other community colleges.